 fraudulent statement, representation, or certification may result in criminal, civil, and/or administrative sanctions, including fines, penalties, and imprisonment.
-The controlling participants(s) further certify to the truth and controlling participant(s) certify that the information provided on this form and in any accompanying documentation is true and accurate.
+The controlling participants(s) further certify to the truth and Certifications: The controlling participants(s) listed above hereby apply to HUD or USDA FmHA, as the case maybe, for approval to participate as controlling participant(s) in the role(s) and project listed above.
+The controlling participant(s) certify that the information provided on this form and in any accompanying documentation is true and accurate.
 I/we acknowledge that making, presenting, or submitting a false, fictitious, or accuracy of the following: